-How long the isles will continue to rely on the mainland for will largely depend on their ability to negotiate profitable trade deals with new partners in the coming decade.
-The UK first managed to branch away from former EU connections on October 22nd, when it secured a free trade deal with Japan.
+How long the isles will continue to rely on the mainland will largely depend on their ability to negotiate profitable trade deals with new partners in the coming decade.
+The UK made its first proper step into the post-Brexit unknown on October 22nd, when it secured a free trade deal with Japan.
 New market opportunities are obviously welcome, but when one looks at the finer details, it is clear the arrangement is significantly less grand than what Westminster might have hoped for.
 Indeed, save for a little tinkering of trade rules, the FTA very much mirrors the EU-Japan deal.
-This might not be such a big issue if one ignored the fact that the UK’s trade with the island nation was largely insignificant in the first place.
-If the intention was to squeeze all the juice the East had to offer, Westminster should have put in a little more effort.
-Thus, if Britain wishes to make Brexit worthwhile in the long run, it will have to not only court stronger actors but do so significantly more effectively.
+This is a problem because the UK’s trade with the island nation was largely insignificant before the new arrangement was signed; If the intention was to squeeze all the juice the East had to offer, Westminster should have put in a little more effort into the negotiations.
+Thus, if Britain wishes to make Brexit worthwhile in the long run, it will have to not only court stronger actors but do so more effectively.

 The United States is obviously the preferred target in this regard.
 Despite the country’s relative economic stagnation in recent times, it is still undoubtedly the leading economic world power, one Britain already greatly relies on for commerce.
-Whilst a free trade deal was all but guaranteed under the Trump administration however, Westminster will have to tread a bit more carefully when dealing with Mr. Biden.
+Whilst a free trade deal was all but guaranteed under the Trump administration however, Westminster will have to tread more carefully when dealing with Mr. Biden.
 Mr. Johnson might have averted disaster by salvaging a last-minute accord with the EU, but the President-elect still clearly regards Brexit rather coldly.
 A deal will come, but Britain cannot shy away from its commitments to the bloc, especially on the question of Northern Ireland, something Mr. Biden clearly holds close to heart.
-No matter the case, the UK is unlikely to receive the preferential treatment President Trump would likely have reserved for it, which might call for a contingency plan or two.
+No matter the case, the UK is unlikely to receive the preferential treatment President Trump would likely have reserved for it, which calls for a contingency plan.

 The UK is likely to find more success in its ongoing negotiations with Australia and New Zealand.
-For one, the countries share notable historical and cultural ties that are likely to make for some chummy diplomacy.
-On top of that, Britain’s timing is fortuitous, as the recent falling out between Oceania and China has created a political and trade vacuum that Westminster will be more than happy to fill.
-Whilst these nations by themselves are unlikely to yield substantial gain, they do allow the UK to have a foot in door to begin negotiating accessions to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
+For one, the countries share notable historical and cultural ties that are likely to make for a chummy relationship.
+On top of that, Britain’s timing is fortuitous, as the recent falling out between Oceania and China has created a political and trade vacuum that Westminster would be more than happy to fill.
+Whilst these nations by themselves are unlikely to yield substantial gain, they do allow the UK to have a foot inthe door to begin negotiating accession to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
 This is crucial, as it would grant Britain access to not only developed North American economies, but also numerous emerging markets in South-East Asia.

 Ultimately, it is clear 2021 will, and in fact already has been rough for Britain and its foreign commerce.
-Delays at the border and underwhelming trade deals have already reared their ugly head and have not done much to pick up a stagnating economy.
+Delays at the border and underwhelming trade deals have already reared their ugly head, and have done little to stimulate its stagnating economy.
 Things might get rosier yet by year’s end, especially if the country can obtain agreements with both the US and former commonwealth nations, the latter of whom will likely help the UK penetrate Pacific markets.
 With that in mind, Britain will have to tread carefully over what will undoubtedly be one of its most difficult years in decades.